‘You know you’re the lowest class in society?’ my friend said to me.

 It had never occurred to me that I was oppressed, and now that I knew about it, I felt worse.
 Just like when I was nineteen and found out I was short.

 ‘I am?’
 I could tell by the tone of her voice it wasn't a compliment.
-I looked across and saw her boyfriend ‘leave her alone,’ he said ‘I like women that size.’
+I looked across and saw her boyfriend ‘leave her alone,’ he said, ‘I like women that size.’

-She kicked the stool as she passed.
+She took up all the room as she passed.

 So now I’m not only the lowest class in society, I’m also short.